Body of teen swimmer swept away by current found; 2nd sought

 Authorities discovered the body of 16-year-old Kaliyah Hand on Monday morning in Margate, a few miles south of Atlantic City.

-Kaliyah’s 15-year-old friend Ramon Quinn tried to rescue her but was himself swept away on Thursday.
+Kaliyah’s 15-year-old friend Ramon Quinn tried to rescue her but was himself swept away Thursday.
 Police say both were pulled underwater by the current.
 Ramon remains missing.

-Kaliyah was from Atlantic City.
-Ramon was from Pleasantville.
-They went missing the day a 13-year-old girl died and her 12-year-old cousin was left on life support following a similar accident in Belmar.

 Most Read Stories